An unlikely excuse used to explain away a suspicious wound or injury.

 In an April Fool's issue of the D&D magazine Dragon, they showed off the Wandering Damage Tables (since the whole purpose of wandering monsters is to inflict damage points on player characters anyway, why not just eliminate the middleman!).
 One entry read: "You cut yourself shaving.
 Roll on the Limb Loss subtable."

-In Büchner's play Woyzeck (Older Than Radio), Woyzeck goes to the tavern after stabbing Marie to death.
+Older Than Radio: In Büchner's play Woyzeck (1837), Woyzeck goes to the tavern after stabbing Marie to death.
 When blood is spotted on his hand, he claims to have cut himself there.
 Then how did it get on his elbow?
 He lamely tries to explain, but the crowd has caught on.

 The prologue of Baldur's Gate features tutors of the character coming up to the character shortly after assassination attempts.
 The player can choose to be frightened and honest, or dismissive and evasive.